June 30, 2011

 Unschooling - So Far, So Good

 Just one month ago, we reformatted our home school to an unschool.
-Gone are the math and grammar books and a structure to rival boot camp.
-In their places are robotics, classics such as Gulliver's Travels and a nifty little unit study on Zombie Fire Ants with another home school family that we call Tuesday school.
+Gone are the math and grammar books, and a structure to rival boot camp.
+In their place are robotics and classics such as Gulliver's Travels.
+We're doing a unit study on Zombie Fire Ants with another home school family and we call it Tuesday School.
 How is it going?
 Not too bad.

 January 13, 2011